 ENG 2223.
-AMERICAN LITERATURE I. Surveys representative prose and poetry of the United States from its beginnings to the Civil War.
+AMERICAN LITERATURE I. ENG 2223 surveys representative prose and poetry of the United States from its beginnings to the Civil War.
 Prerequisites: ENG 1113 and ENG 1123.

 ENG 2233.
 AMERICAN LITERATURE II.
-Surveys representative prose and poetry of the United States from Civil War to the present.
+ENG 2233 surveys representative prose and poetry of the United States from the Civil War to the present.
 Prerequisites: ENG 1113 and ENG 1123.

 ENG 2323.
-BRITISH LITERATURE I. Surveys British literature from Anglo Saxon Period through the Restoration and Eighteenth Century.
+BRITISH LITERATURE I. ENG 2323 surveys British literature from the Anglo-Saxon Period through the Restoration and Eighteenth Century.
 Prerequisites: ENG 1113 and ENG 1123.

 ENG 2333.
 BRITISH LITERATURE II.
-Surveys British literature from the Romantic Period through the present.
+ENG 2333 surveys British literature from the Romantic Period to the present.
 Prerequisites: ENG 1113 and ENG 1123.

 ENG 2423.
-WORLD LITERATURE I. Surveys texts representative of global and historical diversity from the ancient world through the early modern world.
+WORLD LITERATURE I. ENG 2423 surveys texts representative of global, historical, and cultural diversity from the ancient world through the early modern world.
 Prerequisites: ENG 1113 and ENG 1123.

 ENG 2433.
 WORLD LITERATURE II.
-Surveys texts representative of global and historical diversity from the Enlightment Period to the Present.
+ENG 2433 surveys texts representative of global, historical, and cultural diversity from the Enlightenment Period to the present.
 Prerequisites: ENG 1113 and ENG 1123.

 ENG 2613.
 FILM AS LITERATURE.
-Involves the study of current and classic motion pictures as a form of literary, historic, and cinematic expression.
+ENG 2613 involves the study of current and classic motion pictures as a form of literary, historic, and cinematic expression.
+Prerequisite: ENG 1113.